 the vehicles are less atmospheric than the train and have fewer seats.

-If it matters to you, check when you buy your tickets whether
+If it matters to you, check when you buy your train tickets

 you will be on the train or the autoferro.
 Note that the